filecoin-project/specs/expected-consensus.md

 ## Chain Selection

-Just as there can have 0 miners win in a round, multiple miners can be elected in a given round.
+Just as there can be 0 miners win in a round, multiple miners can be elected in a given round.
 This in turn means multiple blocks can be created in a round.
 In order to avoid wasting valid work done by miners, EC makes use of all valid blocks generated in a round.

 ### Tipsets